-The components of executive compensation include base salary, short-term and long-term incentive programs, a comprehensive employee benefits plan, perquisites and the opportunity to participate in the Corporation's Employee Stock Purchase Plan, as well as a defined benefit pension plan.
+The components of executive compensation include base salary, short-term and long-term incentive programs, a comprehensive employee benefits plan, perquisites and the opportunity to participate in the Corporation's Employee Stock Purchase Plan, as well as a defined benefit pension plan for executives hired prior to July 1, 2010 and a defined contribution plan for executives hired on or after this date.

-Compensation Governance
+Compensation Governance and Risk Mitigation

 The Corporation follows a number of best practices when dealing with compensation.
 There is a Management Resources Committee ("MRC") of the Board of Directors, which is responsible for reviewing, analyzing and approving all compensation for the CEO, the CFO and the other NEOs.
 The Corporation's Human Resources department prepares materials for review by the MRC and provides data, analysis and recommendations for the MRC's consideration regarding the Corporation's compensation programs and policies for all executives.
+The MRC utilizes external compensation consultants, benchmarking data and input from management, as well as several governance processes to mitigate risk and ensure the compensation program is aligned with the Corporation's business strategy and does not incentivize executives to take undue risks.